 Other users have successfully been able to use the instant Hotspot feature by simply signing out of their Apple ID on all the devices and then logging back in.
 Give it a try and see if that works for you.

-Frequently Asked Questions (FAQ) for iPhone eSIM and Dual-SIM
+FAQ for iPhone eSIM and Dual-SIM

-When somebody calls me, can you differentiate what line the call is coming from?
+Q: When somebody calls me, can you differentiate what line the call is coming from?

 Yes!
-When somebody calls you, look at the small one-letter icon beneath the caller’s name or number
+When somebody calls you, look at the small one-letter icon beneath the caller’s name or number.

-If I’m on a call using one line and I get a message from the other line, do I get the message?
+Q: If I’m on a call using one line and I get a message from the other line, do I get the message?

-Can I accept calls when on the other line?
+Q: Can I accept calls when on the other line?

-For iOS 13, yes as long as you have WiFi calling enabled and allow cellular data switching.
+For iOS 13, yes — as long as you have Wi-Fi calling enabled and allow cellular data switching.

 You can also place calls on your two different lines at the same call.
 And call waiting works for incoming calls on your other line.

-If I receive a call from my SIM line and make another call from my eSIM line, can the calls be joined?
+Q: If I receive a call from my SIM line and make another call from my eSIM line, can the calls be joined?

-You’d think so but unfortunately, no!
+You’d think so, but unfortunately, no!
 You cannot set a different ringtone for your eSIM service.
 Both numbers use the ringtone set-up in Settings > Sounds & Haptics > Ringtone.

 Both Messages and FaceTime now support your two phone numbers.
 You can start iMessage conversations or FaceTime calls using either number.

-I don’t see both my phone numbers under Settings > Messages > Send & Receive?
+Q: I don’t see both my phone numbers under Settings > Messages > Send & Receive?
 How do I enable iMessage for my two numbers?

 You only see this setting when using iOS 13+.
-If your devices run iOS 13+, try rebooting your phone and check for that option.
+If your devices run iOS 13+, try rebooting your phone and check again for that option.

-Can I use two different Apple IDs when I have an eSIM?
+Q: Can I use two different Apple IDs when I have an eSIM?
 Like one Apple ID for my SIM card and another one for the eSIM?

-If I factory reset my iPhone, does the eSIM survive?
+Q: If I factory reset my iPhone, does the eSIM survive?

 Jonathan Peter Harris says